jmrphy/media_civil_war/media_civil_war.md

 civil war onset is not as simple as the general pacification theory suggests.

+The first logical shortcoming of the general pacification theory is that the unique logic of mass communications which benefits the state's inclusive national appeals more than insurgents' divisive appeals is not linearly increasing with mass media density but is rather contingent on a certain threshold of mass media density.
+To the degree mass media simply lower the costs of communication, they empower insurgents no less than the state [@Camber:2013ul, 120].
+The crucial reason why mass media disproportionately amplify the normative influence of the state (why there are increasing marginal returns to the production of influence) is that receivers believe the message is widely spread, that mass media messaging is "known by all to have been seen by all" [@Camber:2013ul, 120].
+A media message may not literally need to be seen by every single other person in a national community for this condition to be reached.
+The point is simply that at very low levels of mass media density the receiver of a message should not be impressed by the belief that a very small number of others have received the message, and so under very low levels of media density there should not be increasing marginal returns to the production of influence).
+Only after a certain threshold or "tipping point," at which a "critical mass" of receivers are expected to receive mass media messaging, should there be increasing marginal returns to the production of influence.
+National situations in this post-threshold situation I refer to as "mass communications systems."

-The empirical patterns of mass media and civil war at the international level point to two logical shortcomings in the general pacification theory.
-The first shortcoming is that, while there should be increasing marginal returns to the production of normative influence in the context of *mass communications,* there should not be a linear, one-to-one relationship between a country's mass media density and its capacity for mass communications (CITE SOMETHING ON MASS COMMS TIPPING POINTS).
-When only a very small proportion of the population has access to mass media technologies, those technologies do not imply the presence of a mass communications system at merely low levels; they imply a country which still categorically lacks the infrastructural capacity for properly mass communications.[^2] If only a very small proportion of a population has access to television, radio, or a newspaper, recipients of mass media messaging will know that the vast majority of others will not be affected by the message.
-Thus, within the subset of countries characterized by very low levels of media density, the normative influence of messages delivered by mass media technologies should not be enhanced by increasing marginal returns as these are contingent on the recipient believing the message to be *widely* spread.
+Increases in mass media density only uniquely benefit the state's production of influence and therefore decrease the likelihood of civil war beyond the threshold at which mass media technologies are sufficiently widespread to effectively consititute a mass communications system.[^3] When only a very small proportion of the population has access to mass media technologies, those technologies do not imply the presence of a mass communications system at merely low levels; they imply a country which still categorically lacks the infrastructural capacity for properly mass communications.[^4]

-Mass media density only captures the reach of mass communications within a particular country beyond the threshold at which mass media technologies are sufficiently widespread to effectively consititute a mass public network.[^3]

 The second shortcoming is that if the level of mass media *in general* increases state strength as Warren argues, then for this very reason,